waleedafifi90/NopCommerce-Selenium/README.md

 4. Configuring Selenium Webdriver with Eclipse.

 ### Description
-This test will test two scenario, add a new product and check if the product has been added to the list, and then add new discount then add the added product to the new discount
+This test will test one scenario, add a new product and check if the product has been added to the list, and then add new discount then add the added product to the new discount

 https://user-images.githubusercontent.com/57403758/147643809-dec5e978-1c5b-48e6-b230-581b27ba19a7.mp4